TriM-Organization/Musicreater/README_en.md

 Welcome to join our QQ group: 861684859

 ###Author

-金羿Eilles: the main author, who developed the predecessor of the main machine of sound creation, "function music generator" and "world sound creation".
+Eilles (金羿)：The main author, who developed the most and especially the principal parts of Musicreater, and its predecessors, which has been called as "*Minecraft Function Music Maker*", "*Note Fun Creater*", "*Note World Creater*"(now ,they are united as ***Musicreater***!)

-bgArray "诸葛亮与八卦阵": fix bugs, improve code aesthetics, add new functions, change data format, etc.
+bgArray "诸葛亮与八卦阵": Fix bugs, improve code aesthetics, add new functions, change data format, etc.

 ### Framework